ArtuGit/NestJS-Starter-Kit/README.md

 ### Configuration

-- custom config directory and files
+- Custom config directory and files
-- config validation
+- Config validation
-- common (in a repo) and local
+- Common (in a repo) and local

 ### JWT authentication